MahmoudHamdy02/mixer/README.md

 cmake --build .
 ```

-You can use `cmake --build . --target mixer_lib` to skip compiling the tests.
+You can use `cmake --build . --target mixer` to skip compiling the tests.

 Note: On Windows you might need to use `windeployqt` or manually copy some needed dlls next to the `.exe`, including `qwindowsd.dll` in a `platforms/` folder next to it.